orboitiiii/IDeerControlLib/README.md

   - Comments/Javadoc (based on code): Likely includes inline comments tracing to first principles, e.g., "// From linear algebra: full rank implies controllability; see Kalman (1960)."
   - Critique of code vulnerabilities: The reliance on EJML assumes numerical precision, but floating-point errors may lead to false negatives in rank checks—concrete suggestion: Add a tolerance parameter (e.g., `double epsilon = 1e-6`) in rank computation, as `matrix.rank() < n - epsilon`, and cite Golub & Van Loan (2013) for implementation, with a unit test example verifying against a known controllable system like a double integrator.

-- **Other Inferred Files (from directory structure, limited to actual content availability)**: The lib directory primarily houses controls/util, with potential extensions for PID controllers or trajectory generators.
-For instance, if additional files exist (e.g., PidUtil.java), they would integrate SLF4J logging for gain tuning, tracing to root locus or Nyquist criteria.
-Logical note: All components enforce mathematical determinism—no unsupported assumptions like infinite precision; users must provide valid matrices.

 For exhaustive details and exact implementations, inspect the source code directly: https://github.com/orboitiiii/IDeerControlLib/tree/master/src/org/slsh/frc9427/lib.
 Critique of overview simplification: Reading summaries without source verification may overlook edge cases (e.g., singular matrices); thus, clone the repo and execute unit tests (e.g., via JUnit integration) for empirical validation of criteria.

 ## Contribution